Oncoclínicas do Brasil Serviços Médicos (ONCO3) Q3 2025 earnings summary

 Q3 2025 earnings summary

-Achieved significant organizational restructuring, including sale of three general hospitals and contract rescissions, refocusing exclusively on oncology and divesting non-core assets.
+Achieved significant organizational restructuring, including sale of three general hospitals, contract rescissions, and a strategic focus on core oncology services, supported by a capital increase of approximately R$1.4 billion.

 Largest private oncology provider in Brazil, operating 144 units in 47 cities, with ~670,000 treatments in LTM 3Q25 and over 2,240 oncology specialists.